.99 EM Construction Cap

 Bureau of Workers’ Compensation (BWC) offers eligible construction industry

 employers a temporary cap on their experience modification (EM) equal to .99.
 BWC

 will notify qualified construction industry employers of their eligibility to participate

 in the program with no application required.
 BWC will administer the .99 EM

 Construction Cap in accordance with all applicable laws and rules.

-Industry as identified in OAC 4123-17-05 Appendix
+construction industry as identified in OAC

 Group: National Council on Compensation Insurance (NCCI) Codes are grouped

-together into ten (10) Industry Groups ORC 4123-17-05, Appendix
+together into ten (10) Industry Groups ORC 4123-17-05, Appendix A.

 Industry Employer: The employer's predominant premium is in Industry Group

 connection with the erection, alteration, repair, replacement, renovation,

 installation, or demolition of any building, structure, highway, or bridge.

 the claim experience that would be expected of an employer of similar size in

 the same pursuit of business.